 The Ghost of Okiku

-The tale of Okiku is another tale of ghostly revenge.
+In another scary story from Japan, the tale of Okiku is another tale of ghostly revenge.
 Okiku was the maid for a samurai named Aoyama.
 Aoyama fell in love with the servant girl, but she didn't love him.
 Aoyama arranged to frame Okiku for breaking plate number ten from his precious plate collection.
 Aoyama told Okiku that if she agreed to love him, he would forgive her and she could avoid the shame of her mistake.
 Okiku refused because she didn't feel any love for the samurai.
 In a fit of rage, Aoyama murdered Okiku with his bare hands, carried her corpse out to the old well behind his home, and threw her body into it.
 However, the tragedy didn't end there.
 Every night, Ayoama was awakened by the sound of Okiku's spirit counting through the unbroken plates, and after reaching "nine" she would break into loud, tortured sobs over the missing number ten plate.
 In time, Aoyama went insane, and the ghost of Okiku found revenge at last.

 The stories about hauntings in Japan are not limited to ancient times.
 Even today, people living and working in Japan report many strange things.
-The websites below are some of the best resources if your interested in reading Japanese ghost stories.

 - Shadowlands is a popular library of haunted places around the world, and there is an entire section devoted to Japan.